-If you’re staying in Prague then you probably won’t be using buses, unless you are staying in some obscure suburbs.
-Also buses are not allowed in the city centre as they produce noxious fumes and the streets are too narrow, so they transport people from the suburbs to tram and metro stops outside the centre.
-Tickets are available from all the usual agents (if you have change you can buy tickets directly from driver at extra charge).
+If you’re staying in Prague, you probably won’t be using buses unless you stay in some obscure suburbs.
+Also, buses are not allowed in the city centre as they produce noxious fumes, and the streets are too narrow, so they transport people from the suburbs to tram and metro stops outside the centre.
+Tickets are available from all the usual agents (if you have a small change, you can buy tickets directly from a driver at an extra charge).

-Throughout the night there are 12 buses which go to the outer areas not sewed by the tram and metro system.
+Throughout the night, 12 buses go to the outer areas not sewed by the tram and metro system.
 Night-time service is mainly provided by bus numbers 502 to 514 and 601 to 603.

-Basic fare: 26 CZK.
-Tickets purchased from driver: 30 CZK.
+Basic fare: 32 CZK.
+Tickets purchased from the driver: 40 CZK.

-For Bus departure and arrival information dial Tel.
+For Bus departure and arrival information, dial Tel.
 900919041 or Tel.
 224 210 221 (for international departures).
-You can also visit online timetable with prices at idos.
+You can also visit the online timetable with prices at idos.

-If you are travelling outside Prague then a bus might be quite a good option, as they are usually cheaper than travelling by train.
-Most services are operated by CSAD and Student Agency.
+If you travel outside Prague, then a bus might be quite a good option, as they are usually cheaper than travelling by train.
+CSAD and Student Agency operate most services.